Attention-deficit/hyperactivity disorder (ADHD)

-ADHD coaching can also be helpful.
-These coaches work with individuals to help them organize and create strategies for efficiency and success.
+ADHD coaching can also be helpful for older children and adults.
+Coaches work with people to help them organize and be more successful.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.